-1. Approve the application dated 20 November 2014 to operate the Health/Fitness Centre (gym) at Lot 4 (81) Canning Road, Kalamunda to operate 24 hours a day seven days a week.
+1. Approve the application dated 20 November 2014 to operate the classes be held prior to 6am and after 7pm.

+Health/Fitness Centre (gym) at Lot 4 (81) Canning Road, Kalamunda to operate 24 hours a day seven days a week.
+Subject to no instructor led